zblz/naima/docs/radiative.rst

 the main gamma-ray production channel for electron populations (`Blumenthal & Gould 1970`_).
 Often, the seed photon field will be a blackbody or a diluted blackbody, and the calculation of IC must be done taking this into account.
-``naima`` implements the analytical approximations to IC upscattering of blackbody radiation developed by `Khangulyan et al. (2014)`_.
+Naima implements the analytical approximations to IC upscattering of blackbody radiation developed by `Khangulyan et al. (2014)`_.
 These have the advantage of being computationally cheap compared to a numerical integration over the spectrum of the blackbody, and remain accurate within one percent over a wide range of energies.
-Both the isotropic IC and anisotropic IC approximations are available in ``naima``.
+Both the isotropic IC and anisotropic IC approximations are available in Naima.
 If you use this class in your research, please consult and cite `Khangulyan, D., Aharonian, F.A., & Kelner, S.R.
 2014, Astrophysical Journal, 783, 100
 <http://adsabs.harvard.edu/abs/2014ApJ...783..100K>`_.

 .. _Khangulyan et al. (2014): http://adsabs.harvard.edu/abs/2014ApJ...783..100K

-The implementation in ``naima`` allows to specify which blackbody seed photon fields to use in the calculation, and provides the three dominant galactic photon fields at the location of the Solar System through the `CMB` (Cosmic Microwave Background), `FIR` (far-infrared dust emission), and `NIR`
+The implementation in Naima allows to specify which blackbody seed photon fields to use in the calculation, and provides the three dominant galactic photon fields at the location of the Solar System through the `CMB` (Cosmic Microwave Background), `FIR` (far-infrared dust emission), and `NIR`